vinhandev/my-fitness-pal/README.md

 # Count clatories in everyday meals with Stepzen

-This is a React Native Fitness Pal , using API edamam and Stepzen for backend graphql and database Additional features:
+This is a React Native Fitness Pal , using API edamam and Stepzen for backend graphql and database.

+Additional features:

 - [Expo Router](https://docs.expo.dev/routing/introduction/) file-based navigation and API Routes